Immigration policy of the Biden administration: Background

 Immigration to the United States is the international movement of non-U.S. nationals in order to reside permanently in the country.
 Immigration has been a major source of population growth and cultural change throughout much of U.S. history.

-In absolute numbers, the United States has a larger immigrant population than any other country, with 47 million immigrants as of 2015.
-This represents 19.1% of the 244 million international migrants worldwide and 14.4% of the U.S. population.
-Some other countries have larger proportions of immigrants, such as Switzerland with 24.9% and Canada with 21.9%.

 Immigration policy

-Revocation of prior administration policies
+Border wall

-On January 20, 2021, soon after his inauguration, Biden halted the construction of Trump's Mexican border wall, ending the national emergency declared by the Trump administration in February 2019.
+On January 20, 2021, soon after his inauguration, Biden halted construction on the Mexico–United States border wall, ending the national emergency declared by the Trump administration in February 2019.

+Travel ban

 Biden also ended the Trump travel ban, a series of three executive orders imposed by Donald Trump on 14 countries, most of them Muslim, in January 2017.

-DACA
+Deferred Action for Childhood Arrivals

 Biden also reaffirmed protections to DACA recipients and urged Congress to enact permanent protections for the 700,000 undocumented immigrants benefited by the policy.

-DED
+Deferred Enforced Departure

+Liberia

 The same day, Biden sent a memorandum to the Department of State reinstating Deferred Enforced Departure (DED) for Liberians, deferring the deportation of any "person without nationality who last habitually resided in Liberia, who is present in the United States and who was under a grant of DED as of January 10, 2021" until June 30, 2022.
+It was later extended to June 30, 2026.

+Hong Kong

+On August 5, 2021, Biden instituted 18 months of Deferred Enforced Departure for certain Hong Kong residents who were present in the U.S. on August 5, 2021.
+On January 15, 2025, Biden instituted 24 months of Deferred Enforced Departure for Hong Kong residents who were present in the U.S. as of January 15, 2025, as well as Hong Kong residents already covered under the previous Deferred Enforced Departure.
+It is scheduled to end on February 5, 2027.

+Lebanon

+On July 26, 2024, Biden instituted 18 months of Deferred Enforced Departure for certain nationals of Lebanon who were in the U.S. on July 26, 2024, and have continuously lived in the U.S. since then.
+It is scheduled to end on January 25, 2026.